ProjectSimon/libcamera/Documentation/guides/ipa.rst

-The IPA interface is split in two parts, the Main IPA interface, which describes the functions that the pipeline handler can call from the IPA, and the Event IPA interface, which describes the signals received by the pipeline handler that the IPA can emit.
+The IPA interface is split in two parts, the Main IPA interface, which describes the functions that the pipeline handler can call from the IPA, and the Event IPA interface, which describes the signals received by the pipeline handler that the IPA can send.
 Both must be defined.
 This section focuses on the Main IPA interface.

 The main interface must be named as IPA{interface_name}Interface.